 Yes.
 To apply it, sprinkle a good amount on the stain and dampen it a little.
 After that, brush it using a circular motion.

 Powdered laundry detergent might help with that.
-Spread it on the spill and apply a small amount of war water, enough to form a paste.
+Spread it on the spill and apply a small amount of warm water, enough to form a paste.
 Scrub the stain around the spot and leave it acting for 15 minutes before rinsing it away.

 One of the best things you can do to restore color to pavers is to hire a professional cleaning service to perform a deep and thorough cleaning.
 After that, the right kind of sealing can help bring the colors of your pavers back to life.